KeysonRaphael/Viewers/docs/latest/viewer/internationalization.md

 ### Changing the language

-OHIF Viewer accepts a query param called `lng` in the url to change the language.
+mConnect Viewer accepts a query param called `lng` in the url to change the language.

 E.g.